Hieronim Dekutowski

-Hieronim Dekutowski (noms de guerre "Zapora", "Odra", "Rezu", "Stary", "Henryk Zagon", 24 September 1918 – 7 March 1949) was a Polish boy scout and soldier, who fought in Polish September Campaign, was a member of the elite forces Cichociemni, fought in the Home Army and after World War II, fought the communist regime as one of commanders of Wolność i Niezawisłość.
+Hieronim Dekutowski (noms de guerre "Zapora", "Odra", "Rezu", "Stary", "Henryk Zagon"; 24 September 1918 – 7 March 1949) was a Polish boy scout and soldier, who fought in Polish September Campaign, was a member of the elite forces Cichociemni, fought in the Home Army and after World War II, fought the communist regime as one of commanders of Wolność i Niezawisłość.

 Early years

 Dekutowski was born 24 September 1918 in Dzików (now a part of Tarnobrzeg).
 He was the youngest of nine kids of Jan Dekutowski, patriotic member of Polish Socialist Party and follower of Józef Piłsudski.
-His mother Maria (née Sudacka), did not work and stayed at home, taking care of the kids.
-The family was very patriotic, Hieronim's older brother died in the Polish-Soviet War in 1920.
+His mother Maria Zofia Dekutowska (née Sudacka), did not work and stayed at home, taking care of the kids.
+The family was very patriotic, Hieronim's older brother Józef died in the Polish-Soviet War in 1922.

 Young Dekutowski between 1930 and 1938 attended Middle School and High School of Hetman Jan Tarnowski in Tarnobrzeg.
 At the same time, he was a member of local branch of Związek Harcerstwa Polskiego, where he was a leader of a group of teenagers, as well as Catholic organization Sodality of the Blessed Virgin.
 After graduation and failing final exams (May 1938), Dekutowski worked for Count Artur Tarnowski, one of the biggest landowners in the 1930s Poland.
 In May 1939 Dekutowski finally completed his high school education, passing all final exams.
 He wanted to study at the University of Jan Kazimierz, but German and Soviet invasion on Poland made it impossible.